rhansson/California_2016_Election_precinct_data/README.md

 ```

 ### Eliminating gaps between county polygons
 In order for TopoJSON to do it's "thing", we need to have coincident polygon boundaries.
-This is not always the case between counties, as seen in this example along the San Jouaqin River:
+This is not always the case, as seen in this example between the Fresno and Madera counties along the San Joaqin River:
 x

 Overcoming this issue involves a fairly complex process, centering on the ArcGIS [_Eliminate_](http://desktop.arcgis.com/en/arcmap/10.3/tools/coverage-toolbox/eliminate.htm) command (the specific commands used are detailed in the arcgis/eliminate_process.xml file).